belle2/basf2/analysis/doc/DecayString.rst

 One can configure :b2:var:`isSignal` to accept missing particles or not to accept missing radiated photons or intermediate resonances.

 .. tip::
-    If a specific grammar is used, :ref:`The_error_flags` are removed from :b2:var:`mcErrors`.
+    If a specific grammar is used, :ref:`Error_flags` are removed from :b2:var:`mcErrors`.
 So one cannot know if a event ordinally has the flags which are accepted by the grammar.
     To obtain the information, one can use usual decay string and specific variables, such as :b2:var:`isSignalAcceptMissingNeutrino`, to identify signal events.